WorkingCodePod/workingcode/src/support-us/index.md

 ## Make a one-time donation

-If monthly donations aren't your thing and you'd rather make a one-time donation, email us at <a href="mailto:workingcodepod@gmail.com">workingcodepod@gmail.com</a> and we'll figure out the best mutually agreeable tool.
+If you want to help us out financially, but monthly donations aren't your thing, email us at <a href="mailto:workingcodepod@gmail.com">workingcodepod@gmail.com</a> and we'll figure out the best mutually agreeable tool.

 ## Become a Patron